Times-0/cp-protocol/as3/server/login/sys/readme.md

 __Data Type abbreviation : `system`__

-Different files in this section represents different values for `action`
+Different files in this section represents different values for `action` send by the client.

 ## General Structure